cloudfoundry/routing-release/ci/README.md

 ## Routing Release CI
-This folder contains all release specific pipeline materials for running our CI You can find the dashboard [here](https://networking.ci.cf-app.com/teams/ga/pipelines/routing)
+This folder contains all release specific pipeline materials for running our CI.
+You can find the dashboard [here](https://networking.ci.cf-app.com/teams/ga/pipelines/routing)

 ### Summary